andre-trebushi/SRinWGuide/README.md

 # SRinWGuide

 This is a library for calculating synchrotron radiation (SR) in a waveguide (WG).
-I will work on the structure of the files and adding demos, updates will come soon.
+I will work on the structure of the files and adding demos.
+Updates will come soon.

 Please, feel free to contact me andrei.trebushinin@xfel.eu